Ballexx/SweScript/README.md

 # How to use

 ```
-Step one: create folder named swescript, here all files will be stored
+Step one: create folder named swescript on base level, here all files will be stored
+Step two: create folder named run on base level, here the compiled code will be stored
-Step two: run 'ts-node swescript.ts' to compile
+Step three: run 'ts-node swescript.ts' to compile
-Step three: run 'run/file_to_run.js' where file_to_run is the file you want to run
+Step four: run 'run/file_to_run.js' where file_to_run is the file you want to run
 ```

 # Currently supported keywords